samsja/dion/README.md

 | PyTorch FSDP2      | Yes  | Yes  |
 | PyTorch FSDP2 + TP | Yes  | No   |

+For faster performance, both of these optimizers will process parameters in batches and interleave multiple batches to overlap compute with communication.

+In addition, we provide the following alternative implementations:

+* `dion_reference.py`: An implementation without batching or communication overlapping, intended to closely follow the algorithms as described in our [Dion paper](https://arxiv.org/pdf/2504.05295).
+* `dion_simple.py`: A simplified illustration of the Dion update rule in a single Python function, provided for educational value.
+* `muon_reference.py`: A version of Muon by [Moonshot AI](https://github.com/MoonshotAI/Moonlight), modified to take similar arguments as `muon.py`.

 ## Building Parameter Groups

 Unlike typical PyTorch optimizers (e.g. `Adam`/`AdamW`), Dion and Muon require separating your model's parameters into different groups.
 These orthonormal optimization algorithms are only applicable to two-dimensional matrix weights.
-Other parameters are optimized using a different algorithm (Lion and AdamW are currently implemented) and may also use a different learning rate.
+Non-matrix parameters require a different scalar optimizer algorithm (element-wise updates) and may also use a different learning rate.
+We currently support Lion and AdamW.

 The details of parameter grouping are dependent on model architecture and implementation.
 Therefore, we leave it up to you to categorize your model's parameters and create the necessary parameter groups.